euruko/euruko2020.github.io/README.md

 The site uses [Hugo](https://gohugo.io/) as a static site generator and [Webpack](https://webpack.js.org/) as your asset pipeline.

+## Deployments

+⚠️ The `master` branch is deployed automatically!
+If you make changes to the `master` branch, they *WILL* go live on the internet.

 ## Usage

 ### :exclamation: Prerequisites